• Skip to primary navigation

 Mary

-This chocolate cake with pumpkin is packed with pumpkin puree and topped with the silkiest pumpkin chocolate buttercream.
-It's rich, moist, and has a subtle spice to it.
+This pumpkin chocolate cake is packed with pumpkin puree and topped with the silkiest pumpkin chocolate buttercream.
+It's chocolatey, rich, moist, and has a subtle spice to it.
+It tastes like pumpkin and chocolate!
 The cake batter is an easy one bowl recipe.
 It's baked in a sheet pan - no need to stack and frost the sides (options for turning this into a layer cake are in the recipe notes).
 There are mini pumpkins piped all over the top.
 The perfect cake for a fall celebration!

 5 from 2 votes